ACM40960/project-shiva-46/README.md

  [Anaconda here](https://www.anaconda.com/blog/anaconda-individual-edition-2021-11)

- * Inside the WeedDetectionSystem folder , you will find testing_and_detection folder.
-Download this folder and save it in your local system.
+ * Next download and save the testing_and_detection folder to your local system from google drive. testing_and_detection folder is present inside the WeedDetectionSystem folder.

- * Open Anaconda and upload the folder  testing_and_detection.
+ * Open Anaconda launcher and upload the folder "testing_and_detection" here.
-   Open Anaconda launcher :
+   # How?

-   Select the "file option" --> Open from path --> provide path --> Open.

-   path ex: C:\Users\SHIVAAMRUTH UPPALA\OneDrive\Desktop\WeedDetectionSystem\testing_and_detection.
+   Select the "file option" --> Open from path --> provide path --> Open. path ex: C:\Users\SHIVAAMRUTH UPPALA\OneDrive\Desktop\WeedDetectionSystem\testing_and_detection.